decoder-it/KrbRelayEx-RPC/README.md

 - Interactive or background multithreaded SMB consoles for managing multiple connections.
 - Multithreaded port forwarding to support other protocols.
 - Transparent relaying process for seamless user access.
-- Runs onw Winodws and GNU/Linux with Dotnet 8.0 sdk
+- Runs on Winodws and GNU/Linux with Dotnet 8.0 sdk

 ## Notes